 Trusting government, having "confidence in government," is un-American.

 authority; still more when you superadd the tendency or the certainty of

 corruption by authority.
-There is no worse heresy than that the office sanctifies the
+There is no worse heresy than that the office sanctifies

-power.
-The Constitution was made to guard the people against the
+Constitution was made to guard the people against the dangers of good

 The New Depravity

-were using the Depravity of Man to support the state, many
+theologians were using the Depravity of Man to support the state, many

-others were using Enlightenment premises on the goodness and
+others were using Enlightenment premises on the goodness and perfectibility

 After the Civil War, following the great American theologian Abraham

 became a turncoat premise in syllogisms buttressing an increase in the

 paternalistic powers of the State.
-Whereas Man's
+Whereas Man's "depravity" earlier meant

-fallen and untrustworthy masses ("the People") and supplicates
+untrustworthy masses ("the People") and supplicates the sinless and

-Because the masses are depraved, you see, the centralized state needs more
+masses are depraved, you see, the centralized state needs more power to control

 - Because criminals are depraved, we need a Police State.

-Depravity of Man formerly and rightfully meant the need to limit the State,
+why the Depravity of Man formerly and rightfully meant the need to limit the State,

-not increase its scope; and second, why the doctrine of
+not increase its scope; and second, why the doctrine of Man's Depravity does

 and Social Order